 I am also attaching the script as an Application (Run Only).
-(EnableNAP1.zip)
+(EnableNAP1.zip, no longer available)

 CHUD + MDD Fan Replacements Revisited (July 2009) (from an early July 09 update to the original article here on First Fan Mods in a PowerMac G4 MDD Tower)

 (from early July 2009 - CHUD/10.5 comments farther down)

 "I have a MDD G4 (Dual 1.25 FW 800 model, with very long GeForce Ti 4600 128MB video card, USB2 PCI card, 1 optical drive and 2 hard drives) that I am retiring and giving to a family member.
 It is running Leopard 10.5.7.
 I couldn't bear to give it to her with the original wind tunnel fans, so I set out to upgrade the fans as per Martin Kaufmann's article on your site (see linked article above)